seapagan/simple-toml-settings/docs/usage.md

 The above shows how lists are saved as TOML arrays and dictionaries are saved as TOML tables.

-!!! note "`schema_version` key"
+!!! note "`schema_version` key [optional]"

     This is used to track the version of the schema used to save the settings.
 If you change the settings in your app in such a way to make older versions incompatible, you should increment the schema version.
-At the moment, this is not used for anything, but it will be used in the future to detect outdated settings files and to allow automatic migration of settings.
+If the schema version is not set, it will default to `none`.

+    The schema is checked when the settings are loaded and if the schema version in the file is different to the schema version in the class, an exception will be raised (**`simple_toml_settings.exceptions.SettingsSchemaError`**).
+    You can catch this exception and handle it as you wish.

+    **If the schema version is set to `none` (or missing) in the file, no schema checking will be performed and no exception raised.**

 By default the `schema_version` is set to `none`.
 You can change this by passing it to the custom class on creation: